-Protected characteristics groups from the Equality Act 2010 What do you know 9 ?
-Summary of data about your service-users and/or staff What do people tell you 10 ?
-Summary of service-user and/or staff feedback What does this mean 11 ?
-Impacts identified from data and feedback (actual and potential) What can you do 12 ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Age 13 The 2014/15 Rough Sleeper Annual Report recorded 1,129 cases of rough sleeping (involving 775 people).
+Protected What do you know ?
+What do people tell What does this mean ?
+What can you do?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations characteristics Summary of data about you ?
+Impacts identified from groups from the your service-users and/or Summary of service-user data and feedback Equality Act 2010 staff and/or staff feedback (actual and potential) Age The 2014/15 Rough Sleeper Annual Report recorded 1,129 cases of rough sleeping (involving 775 people).
 Of these 12% (136 cases) were aged 17-25; 7% (83 cases) were over 55.
-The majority of people sleeping rough are aged between 25 and 49 years old and this has not changed over the years 1 .
-Lack of accommodation across all tenures, with younger people encountering more barriers to finding housing e.g. landlords not wanting under 25's, affordability etc. Young people choosing to sleep rough rather than use youth hostels because the environment is chaotic and also not Having no local connection is a barrier to accessing help and support for people sleeping rough across all age groups Need to work to help people to reconnect, where it is appropriate e.g. family mediation Lack of accommodation Deliver new supported scheme for older people with complex needs Provide each person with their own Multi-Agency Plan that will outline who is responsible for coordinating their care, which services are working with them and the support available.
-Continue to develop the
+The majority of people sleeping rough are aged between 25 and 49 years old and this has not changed over the years .
+There is a group of older Lack of accommodation across all tenures, with younger people encountering more barriers to finding housing e.g. landlords not wanting under 25's, affordability etc. Young people choosing to sleep rough rather then use youth hostels because the environment is chaotic and also not engage with services Having no local connection is a barrier to accessing help and support for people sleeping rough across all age groups Need to work to help people to reconnect, where it is appropriate e.g. family mediation Lack of accommodation and support for younger Deliver new supported scheme for older people with complex needs Provide each person with their own Multi-Agency Plan that will outline who is responsible for co- ordinating their care, which services are working with them and the support available.
+Continue to develop the Young People's